Competition for Solar Tax Equity Is Reaching a Fever Pitch

 The solar industry will require $7 billion to $8 billion of tax capacity from external investors in 2020, according to a new Wood Mackenzie research insight.
 But the competition to secure that investment is tighter than ever.

 Tax equity for solar projects has gotten a lot of attention this year.
-When the coronavirus pandemic first hit, there was widespread concern that an economic downturn would result in less tax equity available for solar projects.
-The biggest investors in the space, such as JPMorgan, Bank of America and USBank, would have less tax liability to dedicate to solar investments.
+When the coronavirus pandemic first hit, there was widespread concern that an economic downturn would result in less tax equity being available for solar projects.
+The biggest investors in the space, such as JPMorgan, Bank of America and U.S. Bank, would have less tax liability to dedicate to solar investments.

 But the full story is more nuanced.
-Less tax equity available for projects is certainly a concern.
+Less tax equity being available for projects is certainly a concern.
 But heightened competition for tax equity and a growing solar industry are the more critical drivers.

 It’s not all about less tax liability

-As the end of 2020 has approached, solar developers are reporting that less available tax equity from major investors is slowing down deals.
+As the end of 2020 approaches, solar developers are reporting that the lower levels of tax equity available from major investors are slowing down deals.

-Of course, the total tax liabilities of the major solar tax equity investors dwarf the $7-8 billion required by all the solar projects coming online this year.
+Of course, the total tax liabilities of the major solar tax equity investors dwarf the $7 billion to $8 billion required by all the solar projects coming online this year.
 But these investors typically allocate a certain amount of tax equity to any given investment.
-And under the current economic climate of 2020, that allocation is experiencing more pressure than ever.
+And in the current economic climate of 2020, that allocation is experiencing more pressure than ever.

 Utility solar is forecast to grow by 66 percent this year compared to 2019.
 Investors are reporting that more deals are coming across their desks than ever before.
-In conversations with Wood Mackenzie, one even characterized it as like “drinking from a fire hose.”
+In conversations with Wood Mackenzie, one even likened it to “drinking from a fire hose.”

 The economic climate this year has also limited the number of new investors entering the market, with Franklin Park the only new investor this year, according to kWh Analytics’ Lendscape.
-If it weren’t for the pandemic, more investors might have entered the market, following the trend of the last several years.
+If it weren’t for the pandemic, more investors might have entered the market, in keeping with the trend of the last several years.

-Without new market entrants, growth in tax equity supply has not kept up with solar market growth.
+Without new market entrants, tax equity supply growth has not kept up with solar market growth.
 That has constricted the tax equity supply available to developers.

 As solar expands, investor time is at a premium

 Conducting due diligence and vetting credit requirements takes substantial staffing time, which was in tight supply this year, particularly at the peak of economic panic during the second quarter.
-This means that investors are prioritizing only the most favorable solar projects, to the detriment of commercial solar and projects that carry more merchant risk.
+This means that investors are prioritizing only the most favorable solar projects to the detriment of commercial solar and projects that carry more merchant risk.

 Given these circumstances, Wood Mackenzie expects a few key impacts for solar tax equity going forward:

-Anything below $50 million to $75 million is likely going to be a tougher sell.
+• Tax equity investors now heavily favor larger transaction sizes: Anything below $50 million to $75 million is likely going to be a tougher sell.
 This has already made it harder for smaller commercial solar sponsors to source external tax equity capital.

-Tax equity investors are able to select for the highest quality projects and are more likely to reject deals with higher levels of merchant risk or weaker financials.
+• Competition for tax equity within utility solar is more intense: Tax equity investors are able to select for the highest-quality projects and are more likely to reject deals with higher levels of merchant risk or weaker financials.

-Tax equity investors are prioritizing projects with reputable, bankable sponsors, particularly if they have already done business together.
+• Bankability is everything: Tax equity investors are prioritizing projects with reputable, bankable sponsors, particularly if they have already done business together.

 Wild card: The November election